EdenEast/Revolution.vim/README.md

 [Corperation]: http://www.vim.org/scripts/script.php?script_id=2432

-There is still alot of room for improvement so feel free to send me idea through the [issue tracker][] or pull request.
+There is still a lot of room for improvement so feel free to send me idea through the [issue tracker][] or pull request.

 [issue tracker]: https://github.com/CruizeMissile/Revolution-vim/issues